indian-coder-aarush/YantraShiksha/README.md

 conv_result = Math.convolution(a, b, stride=1)
 ```

 > **Note**: The Math API is actively being developed and will have improved functionality and performance in future releases.
+More functions are coming soon

 #### 🏗️ Layers